Han-Cao/collapse-bubble/docs/merge_duplicates.md

 -> C AAAAAAA  1|0       ?|0
 ```

-- For sample1, we concat 1,4 to get the final 6A insertion.
+- For sample1, we concat 1,4 and get the final 6A insertion.
 - For sample2, if also consider 1,4, its genotype is `0|0`, but if we consider 2,3, it should be `.|0`.

-This means we need to find all possible combinations that can generate the same allele to determine whether the genotypes for non-alt haplotypes are ref or missing.
-This requires a lot of time when there are many variants to be considered, and most combinations should not affect the final result.
-Therefore, we currently only check the conbinations that are seen (i.e., 1,4 not 3,4) in existing haplotypes.
+However, a greedy search is too expensive when there are many variants to be considered.
+Since most combinations should not affect the final result, we currently only check the conbinations that are seen (i.e., 1,4 not 3,4) in existing haplotypes.

 If you already specify `--merge-mis-as-ref`, this would not be a problem.
 Because the genotypes of concatenated alleles are missing if and only if all existing genotypes are missing: